 T: You could write some kind of self help book with phrases like that.

 F: Or join Twitter, doling out bite-sized chunks of wisdom one tweet at a time.

 T: Twitter is probably the opposite of a healthy coping mechanism.

 F: But it seems like fun, though.
 In a sort of cesspool, screaming into the void kind of way.

 T: Oh my gods, you’ve actually joined Twitter, haven’t you?

-F: That’s for me to know and for you to find out!
+F: That’s for me to know and for you to find out and gimme a follow!
 But anyway, we leave Mario Cavaradossi with the words that he dies in desperation, having never loved life so much as he now does.
 Thoughts?

 T: He knows he’s about to die, and yet his love for Tosca keeps his spirit from being entirely broken.

 T: But it’s not to last, because it’s opera and this is in some ways even sadder than most.